resumejob/awesome-resume/README.md

 - Built a high-performance data integration tool for XXX, a leading media group; migrated its contents in minutes.
 - Built a web-based application for XXX to enable central management via the portal.

+#### Referral
+- He/She is a graduate student at the University of B. In his/her undergraduate years, he Led the development of C, which has been highly acknowledged by classmates and teachers.
+He/She has experience in web development with Javascript, Python, C++, and Java, and database management with SQL and NoSQL.
+He/She is a motivated, teamwork-oriented and adaptive individual who loves working under multi-cultural and fast-paced conditions.
+- He/She is a graduate student at B. He/She is interested in solving complex real-world problems with software and built several projects using Java, C++ and Javascript.
+Besides, he is also familiar with MySQL, PostgreSQL.
+He had experience in working at C, D as a software engineer, which helps him/her gain hands-on experience in web application development.
+He/She is a motivated, teamwork-oriented and adaptive individual who loves working under multi-cultural.

 #### Cover Letter